cybertraining-dsc/su21-reu-361/project/index.md

 ## 7. Acknowledgments

-Thank you to Gregor von Laszewski, Yohn Jairo, and Carlos Theran for their invaluable guidance.
+Thank you to Dr. Gregor von Laszewski, Dr. Yohn Jairo Parra Bautista, and Dr. Carlos Theran for their invaluable guidance.
 Furthermore, thank you to Florida A&M University for graciously funding this scientific excursion and Miami Dade College School of Science for this research opportunity.

 ## 8. References